 Stress

-- Physical or Emotional Stress (Telogen Effluvium): Stressful events, surgeries, illness, or sudden weight loss can trigger hair to prematurely enter the shedding (telogen) phase.
-Stress reduction techniques paired with support for your stress glands (adrenal glands) can reduce stress-related telogen effluvium.
+- Physical or Emotional Stress (Telogen Effluvium): Stressful events, surgeries, illnesses, or sudden weight loss can trigger hair to enter the shedding (telogen) phase prematurely.
+Stress-reduction techniques, paired with support for your stress glands (adrenal glands), can help reduce stress-related telogen effluvium.

 Environmental Factors

-- Chemical Hair Treatments: Excessive use of hair dyes, perms, or bleaching can damage hair and lead to breakage and thinning.
+- Chemical Hair Treatments: Excessive use of hair dyes, perms, or bleach can damage hair, leading to breakage and thinning.

-- Heat Styling: Frequently using hot styling tools like flat irons or curling wands can weaken hair strands over time.
+- Heat Styling: Frequent use of hot styling tools, such as flat irons and curling wands, can weaken hair strands over time.

 Aging